TeamMate-App-Momentum-Team-13/TeamMate-Back-End/README.md

 - Method: PATCH
 - Data JSON:
     - profile_pic: feature not yet built
+    - If user profile does not exist, one will be created, as it first calls the get method
     - ntrp_rating: 2.5 - 7, increments of .5, defaults to 2.5 if request body is empty
     - A user can only have one profile